panda-planner-dev/pandaPIparser/doc/verify/format.md

 You may not add additional arguments or leave an argument blank.

-Alternatively, you can provide the actions name and parameters in one of the following formats:
+Alternatively, you can provide the action's name and parameters in one of the following formats:

 1. ``(NAME ARG1 ARG2 ..
 ARGN)``
 2. ``NAME [ARG1,ARG2,..,ARGN]``